 with the matrix $W^{jk}={\rm med}\left(\frac{\tilde{w}^j} {\tilde{w}_k}\right)$ and the vector $V^k={\rm med}\left(\frac{\tilde{h}}{\tilde{w}_k}\right)$.
 Summation over the index $j$ is implied.
 The cleaned signal is then computed as

 In order to prevent the addition of latency, the final subtraction is carried out in the time domain by reconstructing the subtraction signal as a sum of sinusoids.

-During the review of calibrated strain data, several issues and shortfalls of the low-latency line subtraction performed in the low-latency calibration pipeline were identified.
-These issues were addressed and fixed before the final release of the strain data.
-One problem that was addressed during O4 is a narrow-band systematic error, often referred to as ``oversubtraction,'' introduced near the line frequencies.
+During the review of calibrated strain data in O3 and O4, several issues and shortfalls of the low-latency line subtraction performed by the calibration pipeline were identified.
+These issues were addressed and fixed before the final release of the O3 and O4 strain data.
+One problem that was addressed during O4 is a narrow-band systematic error, often referred to as ``over-subtraction,'' introduced near the line frequencies.
 This error is caused by the use of a finite amount of data to inform the transfer function values $T_j$, leading to an imperfect ability to distinguish between signal that is present in the witness $w_j$ and signal that is not.
 The bandwidth of this error is inversely proportional to the length of the running median, which had been set to 128 seconds during O3.
 Increasing the length of the running median mitigates the error, but it also hinders the ability to subtract spectral lines when the $T_j$ are evolving on shorter timescales.
 During O4, a method was implemented that allows the subtraction algorithm to dynamically change the length of the running median based on whether significant secular change is detected in the $T_j$ before taking the median.
 The length of the running median is now adjusted between a minimum of 128 seconds and a maximum of 4096 seconds.
-Fig.~\ref{fig:linesubtraction} demonstrates the subtraction of the 17.1 Hz Pcal line using the 128 second running median, the 4096 second running median, and the adaptive switching method.
+Figure~\ref{fig:linesubtraction} demonstrates the subtraction of the 17.1 Hz Pcal line using the 128 second running median, the 4096 second running median, and the adaptive switching method.